Malnutrition: the goal of "Zero Hunger" by 2030?

 - Excessive food consumption (overeating, overweight, obesity)

-Although this second category is also responsible for many diseases and almost 2 billion adults are considered overweight, undernutrition has been the subject of more in-depth research and greater interest in recent years. .
+Although this second category is also responsible for many diseases and nearly 2 billion adults are considered overweight, undernutrition has been the subject of more in-depth research and greater interest in recent years.

-Excessive consumption is also responsible for many diseases, and there are nearly 2 billion adults who are overweight.
+Excessive consumption is also responsible for many diseases, and there are nearly 2 billion overweight adults.
 However, in recent years, undernutrition has been the subject of more in-depth research.

-According to the latest report from “ The State of Food Security and Nutrition in the World ”, 690 million people suffered from hunger in 2019, 10 million more than in 2018.
+According to the latest report, " The State of Food Security and Nutrition in the World ," 690 million people suffered from hunger in 2019, 10 million more than in 2018.

 The consequences of malnutrition

-People suffering from malnutrition must face numerous health problems, some of which are particularly serious.
-For overconsumption , the consequences can be hypertension, high cholesterol, risk of heart attack or even cardiovascular disease.
-Undernutrition will lead to stunted growth in height or weight and numerous nutritional deficiencies.
-Each of these parameters increases the risk of serious illnesses such as tuberculosis.
+People suffering from malnutrition face numerous health problems, some of which are particularly serious.
+Overconsumption can lead to hypertension, high cholesterol, an increased risk of heart attack, and cardiovascular disease.
+Undernourishment the other hand, results in stunted growth in height and weight, as well as numerous nutritional deficiencies.
+Each of these factors increases the risk of serious illnesses such as tuberculosis.

-- Malnutrition is the cause of almost half ( 45% ) of the deaths of children under 5 years old (i.e. 3.1 million children each year)
+- Malnutrition is the cause of nearly half ( 45% ) of deaths among children under 5 years of age (that is, 3.1 million children each year).

-- One in four children worldwide suffer from stunted growth.
-In developing countries, this proportion can be as high as one in three
+- One in four children worldwide suffers from stunted growth.
+In developing countries, this proportion can reach one in three.

 An increase in the number of cases since 2014

-At the beginning of the 21st century, a reduction in the number of undernourished people appeared, suggesting a decline in this scourge.
-Unfortunately, since 2014 the trend has started to rise again with alarming predictions for the future.
-The FAO estimates that if these recent predictions are correct, 840 million people should be affected by hunger by 2030.
-We are then very far from the objective set for this horizon.
+At the beginning of the 21st century, a decrease in the number of undernourished people suggested a decline in this scourge.
+Unfortunately, since 2014, the trend has reversed, with alarming forecasts for the future.
+The FAO estimates that if these recent predictions are accurate, 840 million people will be affected by hunger by 2030.
+We are therefore very far from the target set for that year.

 Inequality in the face of hunger

-Due to the nature of the main causes that lead to the appearance of food insecurity.
-Developing countries are the main affected.
+Due to the nature of the main causes that lead to food insecurity, developing countries are the most affected.

-Africa and Asia are notably the main countries affected by this problem of malnutrition.
-Wars, lack of access to water, poverty and climate change seriously harm food balance and development.
+Africa and Asia are among the countries most affected by this malnutrition problem.
+Wars, lack of access to water, poverty, and climate change severely undermine food security and development.

-Africa is proportionately the continent most affected by this scourge.
-This concerns 19% of its population and this trend is unfortunately expected to continue until 2030.
+Africa is proportionally the continent most affected by this scourge.
+It affects 19% of its population , and this trend is unfortunately expected to continue until 2030.

-Furthermore, the Covid-19 pandemic would also have contributed to the increase in these inequalities with 135 million additional people experiencing acute food insecurity.
+Furthermore, the Covid-19 pandemic is also believed to have contributed to the increase in these inequalities, with an additional 135 million people in a situation of acute food insecurity.

 The absurdity of food waste in this context

 Today, 3.3 gigatons of edible food are wasted every year.
-This represents on average a waste of 527 Kcal per day per person .
-All undernourished people, i.e. 690 million, require 1725 billion Kcal daily.
-At the same time, we waste 3952 billion Kcal, more than double!
+This represents an average waste of 527 kcal per day per person .
+The entire population of undernourished individuals, some 690 million, requires 1,725 billion kcal daily.
+Meanwhile, we waste 3,952 billion kcal, more than double that amount!

-This report highlights the absurdity of the problem: on the one hand, part of the population is still undernourished.
+This report highlights the absurdity of the problem: on the one hand, a portion of the population is still undernourished.
 On the other hand, food waste remains considerable.
-For logistical reasons, redirecting waste to those in need is not immediate.
-But it shows that there are still solutions.
-Indeed, some studies claim that we can currently feed more than 10 billion people while there are 7.5 billion of us.
+For logistical reasons, redirecting this waste to those in need is not an immediate solution.
+But it shows that solutions do exist.
+Indeed, some studies claim that we could currently feed more than 10 billion people, while our population is only 7.5 billion.

-Overcoming world hunger therefore appears more as a problem of redistribution and management than of production.
+Overcoming world hunger therefore appears to be more a problem of redistribution and management than of production.

-Tackling malnutrition involves solving problems such as conflict, disease and poverty.
+Combating malnutrition involves addressing problems such as conflict, disease, and poverty.
 It also requires optimal management and equitable distribution of resources.
 Strengthening local agriculture and minimizing food waste are key measures in this fight.

-Sources: FAO, World Health Organization, lafaimexplee.org, un.org, Humanium.org, geo.fr
+Sources: FAO, World Health Organization, lafaimexpliquee.org, un.org, Humanium.org, geo.fr

 FOR A BETTER FUTURE